Sustainable Investing: How Technology Can Help Navigate Complex ESG Requirements

 Here in the EMEA region, we’re seeing ESG factors play a big role in the investment strategies of funds in the Nordics and the Netherlands in particular, but it’s a trend that’s growing globally.
 We expect to see the focus on ESG investing continue to grow beyond the COVID-19 pandemic.
 Fund managers who are not currently employing ESG strategies may want to consider if and how their technology is equipped to handle ESG-focused operations.
 Managers who are employing ESG strategies are likely to see increased interest in this type of investing in the coming years and may want to take this time to reevaluate the technology they currently operate on to ensure it is as effective and efficient as possible.

-If you’re looking to incorporate ESG factors into your investment criteria, learn the considerations you should make when implementing ESG strategies, or reach out to learn how SS&C Eze’s Eze OMS can help you navigate the complex rule sets.
+If you’re looking to incorporate ESG factors into your investment criteria, learn the considerations you should make when implementing ESG strategies, or check out Eze OMS for ESG:

 Justin Sycamore oversees sales for SS&C Eze in the EMEA region.
 He joined the company in 2018 from Algomi, where he was the global head of buy-side sales.
 Justin began his career in FinTech over 20 years ago and has held senior roles for several buy-side technology vendors ranging from start-ups to well-established firms.
 Previously, he built his own software company, Toptrack Learning, which he sold to HarperCollins Publishers in 2016 after growing the client base to over 1,200 institutions globally.